 I dont like to suggest that even hypothetically.An individual pr even a small group can be hit by a bus

 It is indeed.
 On its own Java is cross platform, but when you start using platform specific APIs (for e.g. GPS or SMS) then it doesnt remain cross platform code anymore.
-Same for B4X.
+Same for B4X.@Erel The naive fangirl who stinks would like to ask if one of the major advantage advertised about Java was not to be cross platform ?

 You are correct here, but you need to look at it from the customers perspective about making a strategic decision about what skills to train their employees.
 The licensing investment is not the issue but the man hours required to train or re-train the employees.This is exactly what I am talking about.. if I died tomorrow, then who is going to support my customers?
 I understand you are working with a group of developers in a company and others my continue with your project, but how many people in the company?
 100,000? a million.. so many individual developers have their user base in these numbers.. my question is still valid: if a developer stopped today supporting his/her product, while b4x is updated and well supported, then who's going to take over? you will end up with customers losing there investment and looking for clone apps or ask other b4a developers to write similar apps for them.